suzaram3/SpotifyHistory/README.md

 ## Summary
 - I wanted to learn the concepts of a data pipeline.
-I wanted to use trust worthy data and at the same time keep track of my Spotify listening history.
-Thus I chose to make a pipeline containing my streaming history using the Spotify API.
+I wanted to use trustworthy data and at the same time keep track of my Spotify listening history.
+Thus, I chose to make a pipeline containing my streaming history using the Spotify API.
 Overall, it authenticates using a token, requests my most recent 50 songs played and inserts them into a Postgresql database.